 Soar by Joan Bauer

 Jeremiah was abandoned in an office break room when he was 9 months old.
 Walter found him, adopted him, and stood by him when he needed a heart transplant.
-Now Jeremiah is in middle school and lives for baseball, even though he can’t play.
-When the middle school team at his new school is on the brink of extinction, he decides to get a team together and be the coach.
+Now Jeremiah is in middle school and lives for baseball, but he can’t play.
+When he sees the terrible condition of the team, he decides to step in as coach.

 King of the Bench: No Fear!
 By Steve Moore